MichaelGarber/python-arithmetic-arranger/README.md

 - Iterated arr3 with i * 3 to get values of arr2, but it was out of range.
 Now, I will try the reverse
 - Noticed alignment worked when comparing arr2 and 3 as which one is higher.
 - Used max function
-- MovED arr2 moves too many spaces because it spaces operators and numbers.
+- Moved arr2 moves too many spaces because it spaces operators and numbers.
 - Forgot to change to len when comparing.